World Cup 2022: Luis Suarez refuses to apologize for Ghana handball in 2010

 Asamoah Gyan missed the subsequent penalty and Uruguay went through.

-“The Ghana player missed the penalty, not me,” said Suarez before the teams met in a decisive Group G match on Friday in this year’s World Cup finals.
+“The Ghana player missed the penalty, not me,” said Suarez before the teams met in a decisive Group H match on Friday in this year’s World Cup finals.

 Ghana play Uruguay knowing a win would send them into the knockout stage – but a defeat would see the South American side progress if South Korea fails to beat Portugal.